This week, I welcome Chris Budd back to the show.

 We talk about the process Chris went through and the book he’s written on the subject, The Eternal Business.

-Welcome to episode 156 of the Marketing and Finance Podcast.
+Welcome to episode 186 of the Marketing and Finance Podcast.

 What you’ll hear about in this episode

-Who is Lyndsay Phillips?
+Who is Chris Budd?

 Summary of our chat

-Links and Contact Details
+Links and contact details